jstoebel/eds_dashboard/app/views/helps/_clinical_sites.html.md

 ***

 ### Getting to the Clinical Site's Page
 1. First click on the Field Experience tab at the top of the page.
-It will lead to a dropdown menu.
-In this dropdown menu, click on the Clinical Teacher tab.
+It will lead to a drop down menu.
+In this drop down menu, click on the Clinical Teacher tab.

     ![Field Experience Tab](/help_images/clinical_teachers/advisor_nav_bar.JPG)